 Skin lighteners are the best treatments for dark spots, melasma, sun damage and other forms of hyperpigmentation.
 These creams, lotions and serums help promote a more even skin tone by reducing melanin in the skin.
 Melanin is the pigment that is responsible for giving the skin its color, and too much of it leads to dark spots and discoloration.
 Skin lighteners use a combination of ingredients to inhibit melanin production, giving the complexion a lighter, more even tone.

-Hydroquinone is the gold standard in skin lightening.
-This ingredient works to break down melanosomes (the pigment granules that make up melanin) while preventing tyrosinase production (the enzyme needed to create more melanin).
-Other skin lightening ingredients include kojic acid, arbutin and alpha hydroxy acids, like glycolic or lactic acid.
+A great skin lightening ingredient is arbutin, which works to break down melanosomes (the pigment granules that make up melanin) while preventing tyrosinase production (the enzyme needed to create more melanin), Kojic acid and alpha hydroxy acids, like glycolic or lactic acid, lightens hyperpigmentation by exfoliating the top layer of dull skin cells, revealing fresh, healthy skin beneath.

 Skin Brighteners Rejuvenate Dull Skin